 AUSDIL assistance is provided when the member has been hospitalised with a serious or life-threatening injury or illness, including certain mental health conditions.

 A medical professional must have advised that the nominated person's support would benefit the member's wellbeing or recovery.
-The medical professional and the member’s commanding officer will initiate the request.
-Once a request has been received and approved then DCO can action the necessary travel arrangements.
+The medical professional and the member’s commanding officer will initiate the request, and then it is DCO's role to organise the necessary travel arrangements.

-When the nominated person cannot travel without a carer or appropriate support (for example, if the person has a medical condition or is elderly), we may cover the costs for a support person to accompany them.
+When the nominated person cannot travel without a carer or appropriate support (for example, if the person has a medical condition or is elderly), we may cover the costs for a support person of their choice to accompany them.

-Approval for any one visit can be approved for up to seven consecutive days, and only one visitor per member may be approved for any one illness or injury.
+Approval for any one visit can be up to seven consecutive days, and normally only one visitor per member may be approved for any one illness or injury.
 In exceptional circumstances, additional people may be granted approval to accompany the approved visitor.